 An Off Leash Dog Ruined My Life: A Service Dog’s Story

-The intrusions range from minor (people who want to pet their Service Dogs) to major (loosing their balance and falling when their Service Dog gets chased by a dog on a retractable).
+The intrusions range from minor (people who want to pet their Service Dogs) to major (losing their balance and falling when their Service Dog gets chased by a dog on a retractable leash).

 This is their story:

 “Murphy has been prepared for service work since he was a young puppy.
 He was well-socialized and exposed to all manner of weirdness from the time he was about nine weeks old.
 He went to puppy-kindergarten, met lots and lots of new people and had a group of dog-friends with great social skills.
 He was easy to train, well-mannered and confident.
 He got through his basic training, public-access training and task-specific training without a hitch.

 When he was about three and his training was complete, our family decided to move into town (we had previously lived in a rural area).
 The adjustment was challenging for all of us, but after about two weeks or so, we settled into a routine and Murphy continued to perform his job flawlessly.

 One morning we were walking on the local bike path just for recreation and exercise, and we had a 30 second encounter that made our lives hell for the next two years.